redplc/redplc/README.md

 redPlc nodes implements Software PLC functionality in Node-Red.<br>
 The control logic is realized as [ladder logic](https://en.wikipedia.org/wiki/Ladder_logic) (LD) according standard IEC 61131-3.<br>
-Modules are nodes that use hardware or communication and updates the redPlc variables.<br>
 Variables are stored in Node-Red global context memory as arrays:

 |Variable|Function|Array Of|Created by|